 If the information you provide includes health information which is considered as “special” data under the legislation, this will be processed by us under Section 50 of the Data Protection Act 2018 which relates to the processing of health data in relation to a policy of insurance.
 Any further use of special data by us will be subject to you providing us with your explicit consent which you may withdraw at any time.

 Information provided to Insurance Confidential will be treated in strictest confidence and shared only with insurance companies and An Garda Siochana.
-The basis of processing of this information is Section 55 of the Data Protection Act as it applies to the processing of personal data for prospective legal proceedings or establishing, exercising or defending legal rights (such as the prevention of fraud against insurance companies).
+The basis of processing of this information is compliance with a legal obligation contained in Section 55 of the Data Protection Act) as it applies to the processing of personal data for prospective legal proceedings or establishing, exercising or defending legal rights (such as the prevention of fraud against insurance companies).

 Insurance Ireland databases